Break Point Detection for Functional Covariance

-There are other change-point methods that can be applied to structural break detection in brain signals.
+There are other change point methods that can be applied to structural break detection for brain signals.
 Fryzlewicz \& Rao (2014) proposed the ``BASTA'' method for detecting multiple change points in the structure of an auto-regressive conditional heteroscedastic model.
-Kirch et al.~(2015) used VAR model to detect change-points in multivariate time series and applied the method to EEG sequences.
+Kirch et al.~(2015) used VAR model to detect change points in multivariate time series and applied the method to EEG sequences.
 Cho \& Fryzlewicz (2015) proposed a sparsified binary segmentation method for the second-order structure of a multivariate time series.
-Schr{\"o}der \& Ombao (2017) proposed a FreSpeD method to detect the change-point in spectrum and coherence sequences of multivariate time series.
-Sundararajan \& Pourahmadi (2018) proposed a nonparametric method to detect multiple change-points in multivariate time series based on difference in the spectral density matrices.
-Other works on this topic include Jones et al.~(1969), Hively et al.~(2000) and Saaid et al.~(2011).
-As discussed, our method can be used to detect the structural break in brain signals by checking the change point in the functional covariance.
-Comparing with other works, our procedure focuses on the ``big picture'' of brain signals.
-Specifically, we aim to find the change-points in the sequences of functional epochs/trials instead of univariate brain signal recordings.
-Thus the procedure is more robust to chance variability and random errors, because it is nearly impossible that all observations in an epoch are contaminated by chance variability when there is no pronounced structural breaks, and the chance variability can be attenuated by functional smoothing techniques.
-Another advantage of our functional procedure lies in the intra-curve information.
-As the new functional procedure checks the structural break of the entire functional covariance, thus intra-curve information is incorporated, which can potentially reveal the structural break.
-This is discussed in more details in simulation studies.
-This paper provides a new perspective for change-point problem of brain signal data.
+Schr{\"o}der \& Ombao (2017) proposed a FreSpeD method to detect the change point in the spectrum and coherence sequences of multivariate time series.
+Sundararajan \& Pourahmadi (2018) proposed a nonparametric method to detect multiple change points in multivariate time series based on difference in the spectral density matrices. {A general change point framework, Fr\'echet change point detection, was proposed in Dubey and M\"uller (2020).}

+Our proposed method can be used to detect the structural break in brain signals by checking the change point in the covariance function of epoch trajectories.
+In comparison to existing work, our method focuses on the ``big picture'' of brain signals, that is, we aim to find the change point in the sequences of functional epochs/trials instead of changes within an epoch.
+In addition to the robustness to chance variation, another advantage of our functional procedure lies in its ability to extract and use intra-curve information.
+As this new functional procedure checks the structural break of the entire covariance function, intra-curve information is incorporated, which can potentially reveal the structural break.
+This is discussed in more detail in the simulation studies.
+This paper provides a new perspective for change point problem of brain signal data.